oggigachad/lakecityhack3.0/README.md

 ---

-*VeriSignal — Built for Lakecity Hack 3.0.
+*TriNetra — Built for Lakecity Hack 3.0.
 Powered by India's crisis data.*